KXAZ

 The station was assigned the KXAZ call sign by the Federal Communications Commission on November 2, 1981.

 History

 On April 2, 2012, KXAZ changed its format from adult contemporary to classic hits.
 On March 29, 2014, KXAZ changed its format from classic hits to Jack FM, which is their current format.

 KXAZ began streaming online on February 6, 2017.
 Its online stream can be found at kxaz.streamon.fm.

-The station was taken silent on December 31, 2022.
+The station went silent on December 31, 2022, upon the retirement of owner Janet Brown.
+In November 2023, KXAZ and sister station KPGE were purchased by Vance and Karey Barbee's Southwest Broadcasting and returned to the air.